 “There’s more than him trying to bump you into your locker door,” Heather said.

 “Yeah,” one of the other girls said.
 “He called the vice principal an asshole when he told Kiernan that he’d be on a two-day suspension.
 So Mr. Garrison upped his suspension to a full week.
-Kiernan’s a dumb little shit, he was at Carver and tried to be the same here.”
+Kiernan’s a dumb little shit, he was at Carver and apparently succeeded at being the same here.”
+She grinned, and so did I.

 I looked at her, but didn’t remember seeing her at Carver.